 MoviPrep is indicated for cleansing of the colon as a preparation for colonoscopy in adults 18 years of age or older.
 The safety and effectiveness of MoviPrep in pediatric patients has not been established.1

 How does split dosing affect the bowel prep experience of the patient?

-A study showed that the percentage of patients who required a bathroom stop in transit to their colonoscopy was similar with both split-dose and evening-only regimens.2 Also, in a recent survey, 85% of patients would be willing to wake as early as 3 AM for the second dose when informed of the importance of the quality of preparation for early detection of colorectal cancer.3 Finally, in a comparative study, patients taking split-dose formulation were more often satisfied with the bowel preparation than those who took the bowel prep entirely the evening before.2 In fact, 9 out of 10 MoviPrep patients say they would take MoviPrep again.4
+A study showed that the percentage of patients who required a bathroom stop in transit to their colonoscopy was similar with both split-dose and evening-only regimens.2 In a survey, 78% of patients scheduled for morning colonoscopy followed instructions and rose in the middle of the night to take the AM dose.3 Finally, in a comparative study, patients taking split-dose formulation were more often satisfied with the bowel preparation than those who took the bowel prep entirely the evening before.2 In fact, 9 out of 10 MoviPrep patients say they would take MoviPrep again.4